TEALSK12/introduction-to-computer-science/lesson_61.md

   * Describe methods for prioritizing features, use cases, and/or scenarios
   * Explain why design and planning are necessary steps in the software engineering process

+---
+#### Emphasizing with students ...

+#### Competancy - Applied Design - understanding context, defining, ideating

+When students first learn computer programming, it is understandable to have this urge to dive right into coding.
+However, software development is a process.
+It begins with carefully thinking about your design.
+This might involve conducting user-centred research to understand the needs of the client/customer/end-user.
+This research helps us understand design opportunities and limitations.

+---

 ## Materials/Preparation